This-is-khushwant/WordScan/README.md

 3. **View Results**:

-   The enhanced image will be saved in the `processed` directory, and the extracted text along with its summary will be displayed in the console or saved as a text file, depending on the implementation.
+   The enhanced image will be saved in the `processed` directory, and the extracted text along with its summary will be displayed in the console.

 ## Project Structure